Nyxxa Moonthorn (Level 19 Elf Adept/Rogue)

 Prerequisite: 11th level, Quickened Healing

 When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 If you were reduced to 0 hit points by a creature in your reach, you may use your reaction and spend 2 focus to make a single unarmed strike against them.
 On a hit, you regain hit points equal to a roll of your Martial Arts die plus your proficiency bonus.
-Once you use this ability, you can't do so again again until you finish a long rest.
+Once you use this ability, you can't do so again again until you finish a Long Rest.

-Rogue (Arcane Trickster) 3
+Rogue (Seeker) 3

 Sneak Attack